pluresideas/pluresideas.github.io/index.md

 ### How to define units of work?

 Units of work definitions always specify what needs to be done.
-Knowing ‘why’ is just as important.
+Knowing 'why' is just as important.
 It helps developers with understanding of the work and guides the implementation.

-Stories missing the ‘why’ are often debated during planning, implementation, and even during the implementation review.
-Some of the stories are found as not needed because the ‘why’ statement was not captured or understood.
+Stories missing the 'why' are often debated during planning, implementation, and even during the implementation review.
+Some of the stories are found as not needed because the 'why' statement was not captured or understood.

-Of course a good definition of units of work needs other parts as well but I would urge the teams to start with using ‘why’.
+Of course a good definition of units of work needs other parts as well but I would urge the teams to start with using 'why'.
 This [article](https://medium.com/@SFWebDigital/the-5-key-components-of-an-agile-user-story-6586ea63e1db) captures all the important parts.

 Which methodology teams use, agile, waterfall or something else is unimportant; the success of the implementation stars with a good understanding of the work needed.